StarPlayrX/XPC123/README.md

 Great discussion here on XPC MachServices https://launchd-dev.macosforge.narkive.com/xYLsgYJR/the-machservice-key

 Here are some examples combining XPC with a http webserver.
-This can be done with most server side Swift languages, but I would recommended something smaller and more compactl like Swifter http web server or my fork SwifterLite backend http server.
+This can be done with most server side Swift languages, but I would recommended something smaller and more compact like Swifter http web server or my fork SwifterLite backend http server.
 This can reduce having using a timer or a watcher to check if a backend call as been sent.

-Embedded https servers interface with its hosting app.
-You may be able to do with with XPC only and if you do, I'd love to see your example.
+Another alternative to using an http server as the middle man could be to use the Network Framework which is very compact and easy to use.
+You may be able to do with only an XPC Service or two.
+If you do, I'd love to see your example.

 ```shell
 # Use two embedded http servers: